orsonteodoro/gcf2/profiles/gaming/README.md

 * [2] The userspace version is in camelcase.
 The Linux kernel support is in all caps.
       The kernel support of UBSAN uses less than half of the userspace version.
 * [3] Only fully mitigated in arm64.
 Non arm64 are vulnerable to this class of vulnerability.
-* [4] Only fully mitigated in arm64.
+* [4] Only fully mitigated in arm64 with HWASan or HW_TAGS KASAN.
 The other implementations do partial mitigation.

 Arm64 based smartphones has better security currently.